CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ```
 Do not include `.cromwell` and `public` directories, these are CMS runtime directories.

-Make sure you have successfully built your Theme. `./build` directory should contain `.next` and if there any Admin panel pages - `theme/admin`.
+Make sure you have successfully built your Theme/Plugin.
+For a Theme `./build` directory should contain `.next` and if there any Admin panel pages - `theme/admin`.
+For a Plugin `./build` directory should reflect `src` 3 main directories.

 Publish your package to the npm registry:
 ```bash
 npm publish --access public
 ```

-### Install Theme
+### Install

-You can install your Theme in existing/running project, or create a new basic project:
+You can install your Theme/Plugin in existing/running project, or create a new basic project:
 ```bash
 npx @cromwell/cli create my-website
 ```